apache/spark/docs/plugins.rst

         # A list of objects created from a class derived
         # from flask_admin.BaseView
         admin_views = []
-        # A list of Blueprint object created from flask.Blueprint
+        # A list of Blueprint object created from flask.Blueprint.
+For use with the flask_admin based GUI
         flask_blueprints = []
-        # A list of menu links (flask_admin.base.MenuLink)
+        # A list of menu links (flask_admin.base.MenuLink).
+For use with the flask_admin based GUI
         menu_links = []
+        # A list of dictionaries containing FlaskAppBuilder BaseView object and some metadata.
+See example below
+        appbuilder_views = []
+        # A list of dictionaries containing FlaskAppBuilder BaseView object and some metadata.
+See example below
+        appbuilder_menu_items = []

 You can derive it by inheritance (please refer to the example below).